 A partnership between the University of California and the National Park Service, Point Reyes Field Station is situated in a historic ranch house in Point Reyes National Seashore.
 Located six miles south of Olema, California, the field station is ideal for both day use and overnight class visits, research groups and collaborations, retreats, and field station projects.

-The UC Point Reyes Field Station is located within the boundaries of Point Reyes National Seashore in the historic Hagmaier Ranch house about six miles south of Olema, California.
-The field station is uniquely situated for research on well over 100,000 acres of remarkably diverse biological, cultural, and historic resources within the Point Reyes National Seashore as well as the large number of open space lands in the surrounding area, such as Golden Gate National Recreation Area, Mt.
-Tamalpais and Samuel P. Taylor State Parks, Marin Municipal Water District, Audubon Canyon Ranch properties, several Marin County Open Space areas, and Muir Woods National Monument.
+Point Reyes Field Station enables access to more than 100,000 acres of diverse biological, cultural, and historic resources within Point Reyes National Seashore and nearby open space lands, including the Golden Gate National Recreation Area, Mount Tamalpais and Samuel P. Taylor State Parks, Marin Municipal Water District, several Marin County Open Space areas, Audubon Canyon Ranch, and Muir Woods National Monument.

 Professor David Ackerly

 Approx. six miles south of Olema, CA on Hwy 1.
 Coordinates: 37° 58′ 17.0″ N 122°43′ 46.1″ W

 Reserve is located in a historic 3,000 square foot ranch house within Point Reyes National Seashore.
 It offers day use meeting space, wifi, kitchen, picnic tables, and office as well as overnight accommodations, which include 8 bunk beds in two bedrooms downstairs, one double bed in a private upstairs bedroom, and a campground immediately south of the house large enough for 20-25 two person tents.
 Overnight users (including people camping) have 24/7 access to all facilities.